 2. Can I get the information elsewhere later?

 Schedule additional sorting sessions as needed.
 After you’ve gone through everything, decide if you want to maintain paper files for the “keep” items or if you want to go paperless, scan them and maintain an organized digital file system instead.
-This quick guide will help you decide what to toss or keep and give you ideas for file categories for either paper or digital systems.

 How do I simplify the steady stream of school work and child art that flows into my home?